muhammad-ur-rehman/TicTacToe-FrontEnd/README.md

-# TicTacToe
+# TicTacToe-FrontEnd

-Tic Tac Toe a simple 1 player game frontend developed using emberjs.
+Tic Tac Toe is a simple 1 player game frontend developed using emberjs.
-This game allows user to play with computer.
+This game allows users to play with a computer.

 ## Prerequisites